 3 Players can only play for ONE team in the competition.

 4 Subject to the above rule, teams can play substitutes from their club ranks during the competition.
 The intention of this is that if, say, a club has six or seven players interested in playing, those ‘extras' will have, at their captain's discretion, a chance to play in later rounds.

-7 Draws are permitted in the group matches (i.e. no need for board count tiebreaker).
-Leading teams from the league stages will go through to the semi finals.
-‘Goal difference' will be used to separate teams on equal points.
+6 Draws are permitted in the league/group matches (i.e. no need for board count tiebreaker).
+If necessary to determine which team progresses to the knockout stages, ‘goal difference' will be used to separate teams on equal points.
 If points and goal difference are identical, the teams will play a five minute blitz decider.

 7 In the semi final and final, if the match result is a draw, the result on the bottom board will be discounted, repeatedly if necessary, until a decisive result is achieved.
 If all the games are drawn, the team which played black on board one will be declared winner .

 8 Team names should reflect the strength of the team.
 If, for instance, a club enters a C team, but in practice intends to play A team players in that C team (because its A team has not entered), then the C team should be redesignated as the A team.

 9 There may be some players who would like to take part, but whose clubs have not entered a team.
 To ensure that they are not denied the opportunity to join in, they may arrange to play for a different club as a guest player.
 The rule of thumb will be that they are not fielded in such a way as to bring the competition into disrepute.
 For example, a strong A team player should not be fielded in a D team as a guest.